noizy-sthlm/multibranch-k8s-cd-tutorial/killercoda/step1/text.md

 # Prepare your repository

-In this step, we will walk through the process of setting up a git repository with necessary configurationfiles for Argo CD and Kubernetes.
+In this step, we will walk through the process of setting up a git repository with necessary manifests for Argo CD and Kubernetes.

 Feeling lazy?
-We host an allready finnished repository on [https://github.com/noizy-sthlm/dummyWeb-ArgoCDk8s.git](https://github.com/noizy-sthlm/dummyWeb-ArgoCDk8s) Just fork and edit it to fit you.
+We host a template on [https://github.com/noizy-sthlm/dummyWeb-ArgoCDk8s.git](https://github.com/noizy-sthlm/dummyWeb-ArgoCDk8s) Just fork and edit it to your fit.

 ## 1. Create a new GitHub repository
 Initiate a public git repository.
-This is where we will host the configuration files for Argo CD and your Kubernetes application.
-Initially, we only need a "main" branch which we will refer to as "production".
+This is where you will host the manifests for your Argo CD applications and your Kubernetes components Initially, we only need a "main" branch which we will refer to as "production".

-## 2. Create necessary directories
+## 2. The directories
 In the repository, create the two directories `argo-cd` and `manifests`.
-The prior will be where we store the application manifest for ArgoCD and the latter for our Kubernetes manifests.
+The prior will be where we store the application manifest for ArgoCD and the latter for our Kubernetes compoents.

-## 3. Create Argo CD application files
+## 3. Argo CD application manifest
 In the `argo-cd` directory, create a `application.yaml` file.
-This will be our application configuration for Argo CD.
->An application is just an Argo CD abstraction of a group of Kubernetes resources

 ## 4. Create Kubernetes manifest files
-In this tutorial, we will set up a dummy web server consisting of one deployment, and one service.
+In this scenario, we will set up a dummy web server consisting of one deployment, and one service.
+Therefore, let’s create the manifests `webapp-deployment.yaml`, `webapp-service.yaml`, and `kustomization.yaml` in the `manifests/` directory.
-Now, let’s create two Kubernetes manifests `webapp-deployment.yaml` and `webapp-service.yaml` inside the `manifests` directory as well as the `kustomization.yaml` file:

 Your repository should have the following structure:
 ```bash